- This event has passed.

 February 17, 2022 @ 12:00 pm - 1:00 pm

-The Product Liability & Complex Torts Practice Group hosted a complimentary webinar on February 17 at 12:00 p.m.
-Central Time titled, "Is Safety Optional in the Age of the Reptile Theory?"
-CLE credit is available for this webinar.
+The Product Liability & Complex Torts Practice Group hosted a complimentary webinar on February 17, 2022, at 12:00 p.m.
+Central Time titled, “Is Safety Optional in the Age of the Reptile Theory?”
+CLE credit will be available for this webinar.

 A product manufacturer’s decision to provide a safety device as standard equipment or make it an option to purchase can be complicated.
 Defending optional safety device claims can be challenging, particularly in an era of reptile theory tactics where juries believe “safety is number one” and not an “option.”
 Don’t get bit.
 This panel will dissect the current law, explore real-world examples, and provide key insights and takeaways on defending these optional safety device claims.

 ROBERT MULLINS is a trial lawyer with Gibson, McAskill & Crosby, LLP, the ALFA International member firm in Buffalo, New York.
 He joined the firm in December 2001.
 His practice includes toxic tort defense, strict product liability defense, general insurance and trucking industry defense, industrial and construction accident defense, and municipal defense throughout New York State.
 Robert is the lead trial counsel for a national automotive manufacturer throughout upstate New York, and he is routinely admitted (pro hac) as trial counsel outside of New York in asbestos litigation.
 Prior to joining his firm, he served three years in the US Army JAG Corps.
 Robert is a graduate of the State University of New York at Geneseo.
 He received his JD from the University of Akron, School of Law, where he was a member of the Akron Law Review.